-With seventy-one billion dollars in annual advertising spend, the US is not an easy market to break into.
+With seventy-one billion dollars in annual advertising spend, the US is not an easy market to break into if you are interested in building an early-stage startup.
 When you combine that challenge with the marketing of an early-stage startup, you often enter territory that can be full of challenges and frustrations.
 From figuring out who your target audience is, to understanding where they choose to spend their time online and offline, there are many options to consider and not nearly enough time or funding to test them all.

 DCMN believes in growing the market leaders of tomorrow and we work with brands that are not only disrupting industries but are making meaningful connections with their audiences in the process.

 We recently caught up with Alex Meredith, Head of Operations at Clark to learn more about their approach to marketing in the US, the company’s early-stage growth and future product plans.